Key tax factors for efficient cross-border business and investment involving United Kingdom.

 Group relief for trading and certain other losses between resident group companies/branches.
 Losses in EU subsidiaries may be used in the UK in certain restrictive circumstances.

-0.5 percent on the transfer of loan capital and certain other securities on the amount or value of the consideration given for the loan capital or securities transferred.
+0.5 percent on the transfer of loan capital and certain other securities on the amount or value of the consideration given for the loan capital or securities transferred subject to exceptions.

 The arm’s length principle applies to related companies (including UK-UK payments).

 Although not essential on a standalone basis (i.e. the taxpayer will not be penalized for mere failure to produce a study), a transfer pricing study will meet the statutory requirements to prepare and retain documentation to support the entries on a taxpayer’s tax return.
 It will also eliminate or substantially reduce exposure to penalties, and shift the burden of proof to the tax authority.

 Interest deductions for thinly capitalized entities may be restricted under the UK's transfer pricing legislation or under rules which can recharacterize excessive interest payments as distributions in certain situations.
 Interest deductions may also be restricted by the worldwide debt cap.

 From April 1, 2017, new rules cap deductions for net interest expense to the higher of:

 The existing Debt Cap has been repealed, but to prevent groups with little third party interest claiming excessive deductions under the Fixed Ratio Rule, a Modified Debt Cap has been included in the rules to limit deductions to the net interest expense of the worldwide group.

 A general anti-abuse rule came into effect on July 17, 2013.